Predicate transformer semantics: Strict

 Indeed, T is a valid invariant of that loop.

 The non-strict but monotonic or conjunctive predicate transformers are called miraculous and can also be used to define a class of programming constructs, in particular, jump statements, which Dijkstra cared less about.
 Those jump statements include straight goto L, break and continue in a loop and return statements in a procedure body, exception handling, etc. It turns out that all jump statements are executable miracles, i.e. they can be implemented but not strict.

 Terminating

-A predicate transformer S is terminating iff:
+A predicate transformer S is terminating if:

 Actually, this terminology makes sense only for strict predicate transformers: indeed, $wp(S,\texttt{T})$ is the weakest-precondition ensuring termination of S.

 It seems that naming this property non-aborting would be more appropriate: in total correctness, non-termination is abortion, whereas in partial correctness, it is not.

 Conjunctive

 A predicate transformer S is conjunctive iff:

 This is the case for $wp(S,.)$, even if statement S is non-deterministic as a selection statement or a specification statement.